taubyte/dream/README.md

 ## Connecting Console to Dreamland
 Similarly to when selecting a network on web console ([console.taubyte.com](https://console.taubyte.com)), dreamland can be selected from the network selection dropdown
-If dreamland is active locally, then a selection option for dreamland will appear in the network selection
+If dreamland is active, then a selection option for dreamland will appear in the network selection
 ![](images/web-console-login.png)